From Finance to Creative Entrepreneur

 “This Is Capitalism” has showcased the captivating style of Josie Natori, a former Merrill Lynch investment banker who launched The Natori Company and gave the world an elegant line of women’s clothing that pays homage to the Asian aesthetic.
 Citigroup also can count a handful of former bankers who left to launch online clothing companies.

 Outside of high fashion, the media industry has also proven highly rewarding.
 Here are three such mavericks who managed to combine their financial know-how with their creative interests.
+They serve as excellent examples of how to be an entrepreneur.

 After five years at UBS, Geoff Bartakovics departed his business strategist role at the global bank as the market downturn spiraled into the onset of the financial crisis.
 In July of 2008, he began managing TDT Media Inc., doing business as Tasting Table, a digital brand for influential foodies.
 Writing about recipes and hosting catered events is as far as one could get from analyzing fixed income and mortgages, so how did it happen?